kennyhyun/linuxdev/docs/tips.md

 [Vagrant Manager](https://www.vagrantmanager.com/) would be nice to have.
 Try setup.ps1 with `-withvagrantmanager`

-## Map network drive from the machine
+## Mapping network drive from the machine

 Virtualbox machine has IP of 192.168.99.123 by default and it shares Projects directory so Host machine can see the files in it.